-CREST syndrome is an autoimmune disease that affects the connective tissues.
-The word CREST is an acronym for the disease’s five main features.
+CREST syndrome is an autoimmune condition that affects the connective tissues.
+The word CREST is an acronym for the conditions five main features.

 CREST syndrome affects various systems in the body, and the symptoms a person experiences can depend on the affected organ.
 Doctors use a variety of tests to diagnose CREST syndrome.

 Due to advancements in treatment, the outlook for those with the condition is improving.